octobercms/docs/advanced-console.md

 ## Console Installation

+### Please note: October is still under development and cannot be installed just yet

 The command-line interface (CLI) method of installation requires [Composer](http://getcomposer.org/) to manage its dependencies.

 Download the application source code by using the `create-project` in your terminal: